New customers are the lifeblood of every business, which is why lead generation should be one of the focal points of your business strategy.

 However, such organizations can be notoriously difficult working with and will make you earn every single penny laboriously.

-Another thing is that some of them can be parsimonious, qualify them as key accounts only if you profit from them significantly.
+Another thing is that some of them may display a tendency to be frugal or economical, qualify them as key accounts only if you profit from them significantly.

 2. Choose Your Account Managers Carefully